The rise of Alternative Property sector

 Source: EPRA Research

 On the other hand, data centres are some of the rising stars in the real estate industry.
 The IT infrastructures at the core of the new “digital economy” are mainly stored in data centres, which are assets that allow efficient storage and management of large amounts of data.
 Despite looking like “conventional” warehouses, they are designed to provide high-level technological space in which companies, institutions and other organizations can allocate their computing resources.
-As a matter of fact, a large amount of the available space is leased out to tech giants which have involved in cloud services and AI development.
+A large amount of the available space is leased out to tech giants which have been involved in cloud services and AI development.
 These heavy tech corporations3 have seen an incredible growth in market capitalization, reaching 23.87% of the S&P 500 as of March 29, 2024.

 In terms of size, the largest data centres market in the world is the US, led by two listed giants.
 In the European listed arena, currently there are no listed specialists, however, some of the listed REITs are already investing in this type of properties.
 In Spain, Merlin Properties launched a new business line dedicated to data centres at the end of 2021, four already completed in Madrid, Barcelona, and Alava, with a total capacity of 60 MW.
 In the United Kingdom, SEGRO has also ventured into the data centre landscape by owning the land and the 'shells', but not operating them, instead, leasing them out to operators.
 Given the rising demand for data centres and the overall growth of the region, EPRA estimates a significant expansion of the sector that could reach EUR 46 billion in market capitalization by 2034, representing around 9.5% of the FTSE EPRA Nareit Developed Europe Index.